runxiyu/idc-old/docs/whitepaper.md

 .# Abstract

 THIS DOCUMENT IS STILL A DRAFT.
 THE "STATUS OF THIS MEMO" PART OF THE DOCUMENT IS FALSE.
 Distribution of this memo is unlimited.
+No other copying message in this file is accurate.

 This document specifies a new Internet Protocol for messaging over the Internet.